ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-marks at the funeral Father J J Downey spoke as follows
+marks at the funeral Father J. J. Downey spoke as follows:

-What shall I say to express your thoughts your grief and the sorrow
+What shall I say to express your thoughts, your grief, and the sorrow
-that overwhelms you today What shall I say in the presence of those
+that overwhelms you today?
+What shall I say in the presence of those
-honored remains to bring some consolation to so many broken hearts
+honored remains to bring some consolation to so many broken hearts?

 What shall I say to express the sorrow of the people for this terrible
-crime
+crime?

-On Monday last everything was peace and happiness In a few hours the
+On Monday last everything was peace and happiness.
+In a few hours the
 hand of the assassin intervened and everything was turned into confusion
-and grief
+and grief.

-Cairo has been unfortunate for the last two or three years We have had
+Cairo has been unfortunate for the last two or three years.
+We have had
-here a series of abominable crimes Human blood has flowed through the
+here a series of abominable crimes.
+Human blood has flowed through the
-streets on more occasions than one Widows and orphans cry aloud for
+streets on more occasions than one.
+Widows and orphans cry aloud for
-redress but cry in vain and why
+redress, but cry in vain and why?

 Unhappy and unfortunate is the community that does not respect the laws
-of the land and permit me to tell you that the laws will not be
+of the land, and permit me to tell you that the laws will not be
-respected unless they are enforced Honest judges and honest juries
+respected unless they are enforced.
+Honest judges and honest juries
 constitute the foundation of the peace and happiness of a people because
-they have the administration of the law and when the law is justly
+they have the administration of the law, and when the law is justly
-administered then it commands respect Then every citizen bows his head
+administered, then it commands respect.
+Then every citizen bows his head
-to the majesty of the law Nothing confers a more salutary effect on a
+to the majesty of the law.
+Nothing confers a more salutary effect on a
 community than the strict and just administration and strict observance
-of the law Let every citizen take an interest in civic affairs support
+of the law.
+Let every citizen take an interest in civic affairs; support
-men with honest convictions men who will punish every offender Then
+men with honest convictions, men who will punish every offender.
+Then
-our homes and our people are safe Then we can breathe the free air of
+our homes and our people are safe.
+Then we can breathe the free air of
-liberty and safety Such dreadful crimes as that of Monday will be
+liberty and safety.
+Such dreadful crimes as that of Monday will be
-unknown to our people Confidence will be restored virtue will be
+unknown to our people.
+Confidence will be restored, virtue will be
-respected and peace and security will again reign in our midst
+respected, and peace and security will again reign in our midst.

-The world has nothing superior to a virtuous and upright young lady She
+The world has nothing superior to a virtuous and upright young lady.
+She
-is the light and comfort of the home She is the consolation of parents
+is the light and comfort of the home.
+She is the consolation of parents,
-she is the guardian angel of the family She is the pride and honor of
+she is the guardian angel of the family.
+She is the pride and honor of
-companions
+companions.

-Her words her actions her ideas kindle truth and affection in all
+Her words, her actions, her ideas, kindle truth and affection in all
-hearts and my dear friends you will hear me out such a young lady was
+hearts, and my dear friends, you will hear me out, such a young lady was
-Miss Pelley She was a credit to any home From the very day that she
+Miss Pelley.
+She was a credit to any home.
+From the very day that she
 became a member of this congregation until the hour when she was struck
-down by the wretched assassin her conduct was such as any congregation
+down by the wretched assassin, her conduct was such as any congregation
-might feel proud She represented that splendid class of young ladies
+might feel proud.
+She represented that splendid class of young ladies
-who make their living by honest effort and endeavor She had the
+who make their living by honest effort and endeavor.
+She had the
 intestimable advantage of good home training and she certainly was true
-to the traditions of her home
+to the traditions of her home.

 </td></tr></table>

 ---

-## Cairo - Transcriptions of newspaper articles of interest.md
+## Cairo_-_Transcriptions_of_newspaper_articles_of_interest

 #### From unknown source